MatthewMariner/SiteMapperChromeExtension/README.md

 ### Prerequisites

+- Node.js and npm
 - Google Chrome
 - Basic understanding of JavaScript and Chrome Extension APIs

 ### Making Changes

-1. Modify the source files as needed
+1. Modify the source files in the `src/` directory
+2. Run `npm run build` to compile the extension
-2. Go to `chrome://extensions/`
+3. Go to `chrome://extensions/`
-3. Click the refresh icon on the extension
+4. Click the refresh icon on the extension
-4. Test your changes
+5. Test your changes

 ### Adding New Features